View our Alumni Benefits and Services Brochure

 Alumni Week and Reunion Weekend

-Each year, the Law School hosts two major events to welcome alumni back to the Law School.
-Alumni Week comes in the Fall, and is an opportunity for all alumni to visit.
-There are affinity-group and interest-group based events, lectures, tours, and receptions for you to connect with faculty, students and fellow alums.
-Then, Reunion is held in the Spring and features class-specific events, tours of the Law School, faculty lectures, and family activities.
+Each year, the GW Law hosts two major events to welcome alumni back to the law school.
+Alumni Weekend comes in the Fall, and is an opportunity for all alumni to visit.
+There are interest-group based events, lectures, tours, and receptions for you to connect with faculty, students and fellow alums.
+Then, Reunion is held in the Spring and features class-specific events, tours of the law school, faculty lectures, and family activities.
 The weekend culminates in the Class Dinner & Alumni Awards presentation at an exclusive location in Washington, DC.

 Online Alumni Community and Lifetime Email